R1EHB/HUC-it/README.md

 below).

-HUCxList.csv are the resulting data pulled from the WBD by this code (Using WBD version of June 8, 2024) at the x HUC level, where x is one of {2,4,6,8,10,12,14,16}.
+HUCxList.csv are the resulting data pulled from the WBD by this code (Using WBD version of September 10, 2024) at the x HUC level, where x is one of {2,4,6,8,10,12,14,16}.